Why Johns Hopkins Hospital Received the 25 point deduction in the HEI

 A similar criteria category has been part of the scoring system for the Corporate Equality Index (CEI) and has been used on rare occasions during the CEI’s 15-year history.
 Similar to the CEI, we hope to have to rarely apply this point deduction and we will only do so after giving ample notice to a healthcare facility and giving them an opportunity to address the HRC Foundation’s concerns.

-This year, Johns Hopkins Hospital received this point deduction for Johns Hopkins Medicine’s failure to address HRC’s concerns regarding deeply disturbing anti-LGBTQ misinformation voiced and published by faculty members Paul McHugh and Lawrence Mayer.
+In the HEI 2017, Johns Hopkins Hospital received this point deduction for Johns Hopkins Medicine’s failure to address HRC’s concerns regarding deeply disturbing anti-LGBTQ misinformation voiced and published by faculty members Paul McHugh and Lawrence Mayer.
 As advocates for anti-LGBTQ laws and policies, including California’s ban on same-sex marriage and North Carolina’s law restricting restroom access for transgender people, Drs.
 McHugh and Mayer have repeatedly promoted disproven claims about LGBTQ people.
-For example, they suggest that LGBTQ people have inherent psychological difficulties, and that LGBQ sexual orientations may be caused by sexual abuse during childhood.
-These assertions, and a series of other claims McHugh and Mayer have made in legal testimony and political publications, are not consistent with the current state of science on gender or sexual orientation.
+For example, they suggest that LGBTQ people have inherent psychological difficulties and that LGBQ sexual orientations may be caused by sexual abuse during childhood.
+These assertions and a series of other claims McHugh and Mayer have made in legal testimony and political publications are not consistent with the current state of science on gender or sexual orientation.
 Dr. McHugh has also described transgender people in disturbing terms, including as “counterfeits,” “impersonators,” “confused” and “mad.”

 Although neither McHugh nor Mayer have published original research on sexual orientation or gender identity, they use their Johns Hopkins affiliations to imply that they have scientific or clinical expertise on these topics.
 As a result, these assertions depend on the Johns Hopkins name for their credibility.
 The result is to do damage to both LGBTQ people and Johns Hopkins’ perceived ability to provide quality, culturally competent care.

-HRC values scientific integrity and academic freedom, and we do not feel that we have asked Johns Hopkins to do anything to restrict the academic freedom of these faculty members.
+HRC values scientific integrity and academic freedom, and we have not asked Johns Hopkins to do anything to restrict the academic freedom of these faculty members.
+We have not asked that they punish Drs.
+McHugh or Mayer or censor their work in any way.
 We have simply asked Johns Hopkins to clarify that the opinions shared by Drs.
 McHugh and Mayer are just that—their opinions—and that these opinions are not reflective of the positions of the institution or the care that is provided to LGBTQ people within the Johns Hopkins Medicine health system.
 This step will help to restore the LGBTQ community’s trust in the University and Johns Hopkins Medicine.